-Players cannot retain or recall what to do in a game or how to use game interfaces.
+Players cannot retain or recall what to do in a game or how to use its interfaces.

 APX Design Drivers: